Friday, April 25, 2014

 créditos: Autor não identificado

-O pinguim de Galápagos é o único pinguim que já se aventura naturalmente no Hemisfério Norte em viagens bastante longas, à procura de alimentação.
-Ler mais aqui
+O pinguim de Galápagos é o único pinguim que já se aventura, naturalmente, no Hemisfério Norte em viagens bastante longas, à procura de alimentação.

 Até já postamos sobre Happy Feet, esse filme delicioso.